Nubeluz: History

 Numerous well-known singing groups, as well as other noted personalities, most of them well known in Latin America, made special guest appearances on the show at various times during its run.
 They performed their own songs or showed off their own talents.
 They frequently even experienced the show's competition first-hand during their guest appearance.

 The show enjoyed great success and was soon broadcast in many Latin American countries.
 Moreover, it began to be broadcast to other countries, such as China, Turkey, Egypt, The Philippines, and the United States among others.
+A magazine, PLAK, was the show's official publication.
+Nubeluz was originally created for broadcast in Spanish and in Peru.
+In the mid-1990s an English-language pilot appeared, starring Monica Potter as the first American Dalina.
+The 1995 season also featured a character called Glufo, much like the American Barney the Dinosaur, who was large with rainbow colored fur, a loud distorted voice, and ears that wiggled.
+During its final two seasons, Nubeluz was relocated to Venezuela.

-However, the suicide of one of the main hostesses, Mónica Santa María, was a turning point that lead to its decline.
+The 1994 suicide of one of the main hostesses, Mónica Santa María, was a turning point that led to the programme's decline in popularity.
 The show finally ended in 1996.
-However, it was rebroadcast in other countries such as Venezuela with a whole new cast.
+However, it was rebroadcast in other countries such as Venezuela with a different cast.

-It has been confirmed that a pilot for a new version of the show was shot in March 2008 in Peru, having 4 new dalinas.
+A pilot for a new version of the show was shot in March 2008 in Peru, with Patty Wong, Tracy Freundt, Brenda Carvalho and Katherine Jiménez as the new Dalinas.

+A number of live shows commemorating the show have taken place, starting in 2010, when Gomelsky and Braun starred in ¡Grántico, Pálmani, Zum!, commemorating its 20th anniversary.
+Six years later, another anniversary show took place at the amphitheatre of the Park of the Exhibition, also featuring Xibillé.
+A final show, Nubeluz, la despedida, took place at the Estadio Universidad San Marcos on July 20, 2024, featuring the show's entire cast.
+A second show was announced for November 3, to take place at the Teatro Caupolicán in Santiago de Chile.

+In 2024, Sube a mi nube, a fictionalised biopic of Santa María's career in the show, was released.
+It was directed by Sergio Barrio, the son of Nubeluz producer Cusi Barrio.